Extended-Thunder/send-later/index.md

 ##### Test \#4

 1. Start with a successful Test \#3, above.
-2. Enable the "Send Later" column in the message list in your Drafts folder, if it isn't already displayed.
+2. Enable the Message Pane if you don't already have it enabled (View -> Layout -> Message Pane).
+3. Click on the scheduled message in the message list in your Drafts folder and make sure the scheduled send time shows up in the header of the draft (it should be labeled with "Send Later", but the label might be missing because of an intermittent bug we haven't been able to pin down, i.e., you might just see the scheduled send time with no label next to it).

-3. Make sure that the Draft you scheduled shows the correct scheduled send time in the Send Later column.
-If it doesn't, then you are probably running into [this issue](#bad-mail-servers), and you need to use the workaround documented there --- configure Thunderbird to save Drafts locally rather than on the mail server --- to be able to use Send Later.
+If the scheduled send time doesn't show up in the header of the message in the message pane, then you are probably running into
+[this issue](#bad-mail-servers), and you need to use the workaround documented there --- configure Thunderbird to save Drafts locally rather than on the mail server --- to be able to use Send Later.

 ##### Test \#5